department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/05-2024 Dashboard/Conversation guide - Business.md

 **Do you have any questions for me?**

 Okay, well thank you so much for the time.

-Perigean will send you a thank you note with some information that you can pass along to other Veterans if they’d like to participate in future research sessions.
+We really value the feedback we receive from users and you've given us a lot to think about.

 I hope you have a lovely rest of the day.